-Circle the number that describes your program practice, where Standard 1: Programs ensure organizational conditions and appropriate support are in place to facilitate successful implementation of PBLA.
-1 = Not yet a part of our program practice 5= A consistent part of our program practice Class sizes ensure learners have a reasonable opportunity to meet their language learning goals, following these maximum class size guidelines: ESL/FSL Literacy: 8-10 CLB/NCLC 1-4: 20 CLB/NCLC 5+: 25-30 1 2 3 4 5 Evidence?
-Class sizes for a recent reporting period are documented in a spreadsheet. b.
+Circle the number that de program practice, where • Standard 1: Programs ensure organizational conditions and appropriate support are in place to facilitate successful implementation of PBLA.
+1 = Not yet a part of our program practice 5= A consistent part of our program practice a.
+Class sizes ensure learners have a reasonable opportunity to meet their language learning goals, following these maximum class size guidelines: ESL/FSL Literacy: 8-10 CLB/NCLC 1-4: 20 CLB/NCLC 5+: 25-30 Evidence?
+Class sizes for a recent reporting period are documented in a spreadsheet.
+1 2 3 4 > 5 b.
 Programs have classes that are organized according to the National Placement Guidelines and do not cover a range of more than 2 benchmark levels where possible, with teachers not expected to assess a range of more than 3 CLB levels.
-1 2 3 4 5 Evidence?
-Benchmark ranges and levels assessed for a recent reporting period are recorded for each class in the spreadsheet. c.
+Evidence?
+Benchmark ranges and levels assessed for a recent reporting period are recorded for each class in the spreadsheet.
+1 2 3 4 > 5 c.
 Scheduling of reporting periods ensures that learners have sufficient class time to make reasonable progress towards achievement of benchmark level outcomes.
 Programs should aim for a minimum of approximately 250 hours of instruction between reporting periods.
-1 2 3 4 5 Evidence?
+1 2 3 4 > 5 Evidence?
 Hours between reporting periods is recorded in spreadsheet.

-Circle the number that describes your program practice, where Standard 1: Programs ensure organizational conditions and appropriate support are in place to facilitate successful implementation of PBLA.
+Circle the number that d program practice, where = Standard 1: Programs ensure organizational conditions and appropriate support are in place to facilitate successful implementation of PBLA.
 1 = Not yet a part of our program practice 5= A consistent part of our program practice d.
 ESL Learner Progress Conferences (individual learner conference with teacher) are scheduled at reasonable intervals to ensure learners get feedback on their progress.
 Conferences are scheduled at least once each reporting period.
-1 2 3 4 5 Evidence?
+1 > 2 > 3 4 > 5 Evidence?
 Schedule of learner progress conferences is recorded in spreadsheet. e.
 Programs have in place and enforce a work-like attendance policy to ensure adequate participation in instruction.
-1 2 3 4 5 Evidence?
+1 2 3 4 > 5 Evidence?
 Copy of attendance policy. f.
 Programs manage intake of new learners and inter-class transfers to facilitate PBLA and Language Companion orientation and minimize disruption to teachers and learners.
-1 2 3 4 5 Evidence?
+1 > 2 > 3 4 > 5 Evidence?
 Description of intake/transfer protocol and PBLA/Language Companion orientation. g.
 Programs recognize the integral role of instructional planning in effective PBLA implementation and build compensated prep time into the instructional cycle.
-4 5 Evidence?
-Prep time hours are recorded in spreadsheet.
+1 > 2 > 3 4 > 5 Evidence?
+Prep time hours are recorded in spreadsheet. h.
 PBLA Lead teachers are supported in their role.
 Programs ensure a sufficient number of certified Lead teachers according to funder guidelines, i.e. the equivalent of 5 hours per week of Lead Teacher support for every 10 classroom teachers.
-1 2 3 4 5 Evidence?
+1 2 3 4 > 5 Evidence?
 Amount of Lead teacher compensation is recorded in spreadsheet.